 Develop and participate in inter-professional education activities between the program and other disciplines in the School of Health Sciences and the university.

-Use innovative instruction and technology in the development and delivery of occupation-based interventions.
+Use innovative instruction and technology in the development and delivery of an occupation-based curriculum.

 Participate in a supportive, respectful teaching environment where open discourse is encouraged.